bornilshopno/typeScript-fundamentals-object-oriented-TS/readme.md

 ### Encapsulation in OOP

 Encapsulation ensures that internal class details are hidden and protected.
 We’ll demonstrate how to implement encapsulation using private properties and access modifiers.

 ---

-With this knowledge, you can confidently build complex applications that are both maintainable and resilient.
-Keep practicing and experimenting with these concepts.
-The more you apply them, the more intuitive they will become!

----